jonathankeebler/friendos-remote/README.md

 **Descriptions**

-**script1/script0:** Starters can have multiple scripts that do completely different things.
+**script[0-999]:** Starters can have multiple scripts that do completely different things.
 When triggered, the starter will pick a script randomly.

-**repeats:** This indicates whether the starter should be run multiple times.
+**repeats:** _(optional)_ This indicates whether the starter should be run multiple times.
 You woudn't want to keep asking their name, but you would want to ask them how their day was regularly.

 **starter:** Indicates whether this should be used as a starter.
-Set this to "false" if the output wouldn't make sense without being in an active conversation.
+Set this to "false" if the output wouldn't make sense within an active conversation.

 **flipper:** Indicates whether this should be used as a flipper.
-Set this to "false" if the output wouldn't make sense during an active conversation.
+Set this to "false" if the output wouldn't make sense unless you're in an active conversation.

 **priority:** This allows you to set priority for multiple starters that are set to run at the same time on the same day.
 0 is the highest priority, followed by 1, 2, 3, etc.

-**time:** This is when you would like the starter to run.
+**time:** _(optional)_ This is when you would like the starter to run.
 You can include, just says of the week, just times of day, or both.
-The time uses a 24 hour clock.
+The time uses a 24 hour clock and is customized to the user's timezone.
 If no time is set, the starter can run any time a starter is required and will be selected randomly taking into consideration the priority of other starters available at that time, on that day.

 ### **Profiles**

 You can save information to a user's profile, and retrieve it for use whenever you like.
 You can also create starters that act differently based on the information in the user's profile.

-In this example, the starter looks up the name in the profile and uses it in the output, if it doesn't have the name, it asks for it and stores it using **,"name"** after the output.
+In this example, the starter looks for a name already stored in the profile and uses it in the output.
+If it doesn't have a name stored, it asks for it and stores it in **this.profile.name**.

 ```
 module.exports = {